Can Carbon Monoxide Detectors Detect Propane?

 How Carbon Monoxide Detectors Work

 Carbon monoxide detectors work by recognizing gases that people can’t smell or see.
 These detectors are very sensitive, but to work optimally they must be properly placed.
-Since they are designed to alert the homeowner before the carbon monoxide reaches deadly levels, they need to be at head level or lower.
-For example, putting the detector near the ceiling like a smoke alarm, won’t do enough to keep a homeowner safe.
+Since they are designed to alert the homeowner before the carbon monoxide reaches deadly levels, they need to be installed on each floor of the house.
+For example, if bedrooms are occupied on multiple floors, then the carbon monoxide detectors should be close enough to the bedroom for the audible alarm to wake people from their sleep.

 How to Choose a Carbon Monoxide Detector